Chartered IT Professional has a Certificate of Current Competency component, meaning IT Professionals must stay current while holding accreditation.

 To ensure a high ongoing standard all Chartered IT Professionals with CITPNZ must renew the current competency requirements every 5 years.

-Renewing the certificate of current competency involves submitting a written document and other material demonstrating that all entry and ongoing requirements of CITPNZ are still being met.
+Renewing the certificate of current competency involves submitting a written document demonstrating that all entry and ongoing requirements of CITPNZ are still being met.
 If this is not renewed, CITPNZ will lapse if 63 months has passed since CITPNZ was awarded or the last renewal.

 Ready to apply for CITPNZ?